truenas/middleware/docs/userguide/freenas_directoryservice.rst

 |Figure92a_png|

 Table 9.2a summarizes the available configuration options.
+Some settings are only available in Advanced Mode.
+To see these settings, either click the
+"Advanced Mode" button or configure the system to always display these settings by checking the box "Show advanced fields by default" in
+:menuselection:`System --> Advanced`.

 If you are new to LDAP terminology, skim through the `OpenLDAP Software 2.4 Administrator's Guide <http://www.openldap.org/doc/admin24/>`_.

 **Table 9.2a: LDAP Configuration Options**